gorilla/mux/README.md

 ### Listing Routes

-Routes on a mux Router can be listed using the Router.Walk method:
+Routes on a mux can be listed using the Router.Walk method—useful for generating documentation:

 ```go
 package main